hdheath/flair-test-suite/docs/overview.md

 ### Region/Scope

-Test cases are also defined by region.
+Test cases can be defined by region.
 A region is a genomic coordinate where we expect FLAIR to analyze transcripts.
 Test cases choose one of these region scopes:

 - **Targeted Region Tests**
   Run on a limited locus or small gene set (e.g., reads mapping to chr21 or a single gene).
 Cover challenging regions (e.g., high gene density, pseudogenes, repetitive sequences).
 Helps ensure corner cases are regularly checked and helps select quick tests for fast feedback.
-**⚠️ Note:** **To implement a targeted region test** use a template that includes the `regionalize` stage.
+**⚠️ Note:** **To implement a targeted region test** use a template that includes the `region_test` stage.

 - **Whole-Transcriptome Tests**
   Run on genome-wide data (e.g., whole human transcriptome) to ensure the pipeline scales to full dataset sizes and complexities.